-The low power bit (LP) is provided to allow the FLL to be disabled and thus conserve power when it is not being used.
-However, in some applications it may be desirable to enable the FLL and allow it to lock for maximum accuracy before switching to an FLL engaged mode.
+The low power bit (LP) is provided to allow the FLL or PLL to be disabled and thus conserve power when these systems are not being used.
+The DRS bit can not be written while LP bit is 1.
+However, in some applications it may be desirable to enable the FLL or PLL and allow it to lock for maximum accuracy before switching to an engaged mode.
 Do this by writing the LP bit to 0.